MLSGPT

 When momentum is weak, the tone of the update matters.
 Good examples stay factual and steady while still making the next decision easier.
 They frame the situation around evidence rather than emotion.

 This is where specific language helps.
 Vague phrasing often creates more anxiety than clarity.
+The seller does not need reassurance without evidence.
+They need a read on the market.

 Use buyer feedback and market context instead of filler language.